SemanticMediaWiki/SemanticApprovedRevs/README.md

 [![Latest Stable Version](https://poser.pugx.org/mediawiki/semantic-approved-revs/version.png)](https://packagist.org/packages/mediawiki/semantic-approved-revs)
 [![Packagist download count](https://poser.pugx.org/mediawiki/semantic-approved-revs/d/total.png)](https://packagist.org/packages/mediawiki/semantic-approved-revs)

 Semantic Approved Revs (a.k.a.
 SAR) is an extension to [Semantic MediaWiki][smw] and complements the Approved Revs extension to control the storage of approved revision content.
+The extension provides:

+- Control of Semantic MediaWiki relates updates to match those of the `Approved Revs` hereby ensuring that only data of the approved revision is used for the storage
+- Provides additional properties (`Approved by`, `Approved date`, `Approved revision`, and `Approval status`) to accompany the approval process

 ## Requirements